-What are the eligibility criteria for applying for a Community Grant?
+What are the eligibility criteria for applying to nib foundation?

 As a Private Ancillary Fund, nib foundation is bound by Australian taxation law and its Trust Deed as to the type of organisation that grant funding can legally be provided to.

-To be eligible to apply your organisation must be either an endorsed Deductible Gift
+To be eligible to apply your organisation must be;

-not a charitable DGR, you must be an 'exempt entity' [i.e., being exempt
+- If not a charitable DGR, must be an 'exempt entity' [i.e., being exempt

 from income tax under section 50-1 of the ITAA 97].
 TCC status was